matn7/Google-Platform-Notes/system-expert/SystemDesign.md

 **Client**

 - A machine or process that requests data or service from a server.
-- Note that a single machine or piece of software can be both a client and s server at the same time.
+- Note that a single machine or piece of software can be both a client, and a server at the same time.
 - For instance, a single machine could act as a server for end user and as a client for a database.

 **Server**

 - A machine or process that provides data or service for a client, usually by listening for incoming network calls.
-- Note that a single machine or piece of software can be both a client and s server at the same time.
+- Note that a single machine or piece of software can be both a client, and a server at the same time.
 - For instance, a single machine could act as a server for end user and as a client for a database.

 **Client-Server Model**